dice-group/KBQA-PG/KBQA/appB/transformer_architectures/bert_spbert_spbert/README.md

 `--load_model_checkpoint No ` Yes, if you are resuming a previous run and want an old model to be loaded.

-`--warmup_epochs 10` Defines the number of initial epochs before validation of the model is used also.
+`--warmup_epochs 10` defines the number of initial epochs before validation of the model is used also.

 The model will default to your GPU if you have one.
-To disable this, cou can use `---no_cuda` additionally.
+To disable this, you can use `--no_cuda` additionally.

+The trained model will be stored as `/output/checkpoint-best-bleu/pytorch_model.bin` by default.
+To specify another output location, add `--output_dir` to the argument list with some path.

+#### Prediction

+Prediction does not vary much.
+In the example, you see the following additional arguments:

+`--do_predict` which enables prediction.

+`--load_model_checkpoint Yes` enables loading of a trained model.

+`--load_model_path ./output/checkpoint-best-bleu/pytorch_model.bin` defines the location of the trained model.

+`--predict_filename` defines a path to the dataset which predictions should be made on.

+The default location of the prediction is `/output`.
+It can be changed with the `--output_dir` argument.
+The prediction file is `predict_0.output`.

 ## Postprocessing
 The model predicts encoded SPARQLs.
 To decode a SPARQL, use the `decode` function in `generator_utils.py`.

 ## Note
-This model is a changed version of the original [SPBERT](https://arxiv.org/abs/2106.09997) model.
+This model and code is a changed version of the original [SPBERT](https://arxiv.org/abs/2106.09997) model and code.